In Magnus Saga the Life of St Magnus, Earl of Orkney 1075-1116 Palsson and Edwards sums up the story on the back page,

 Papers regarding St Magnus Cathedral containing pages from The Builder, 7 Oct 1893, p261-264.
 Orkney Room reference: 726.6 Y

-We currently have a small display of books which mention Earl or St Magnus in the Orkney Room.
-Please feel free to pick any up to look at if you are visiting.
-If you would like to see some archives during your visit just ask a member of staff in the Archive Searchroom who will show you the list.
+If you are visiting the Orkney Archive and the Orkney Room and would like to see some books or archives just ask a member of staff in the Archive Searchroom who will help you find them.
 The Archive Searchroom is closed on Wednesdays, but there is still access to the Orkney Room.